FryerTuck/anon/README.md

 #### Intro conclusion
-There is a lot more info available in the "Help" docs; each stem can have its own "docs" folder -which is used to render as part of the documentation within the Anon ***WorkPanel*** -up next ;)
+There is a lot more info available in the "Help" docs and each stem can have its own "docs" folder -which is part of the "Help" docs on the Anon ***WorkPanel*** -up next ;)
 Now that you know more about "the boring tech stuff", next we explore the productivity tools and collaboration integration built into Anon.